Micrognathia and Obstructive Sleep Apnea

 The next step is usually a sleep study, called polysomnography.
 This test tracks breathing, heart rate, oxygen levels, and brain activity while a person sleeps.

-Doctors may also use imaging tests like X-rays or CT scans to see how the jaw and airway look and to find out why the airway is getting blocked.
+Doctors may also use imaging tests, such as X-rays or CT scans, to examine the jaw and airway and determine why the airway is blocked.

 Treatment Options for OSA in People with Micrognathia

-Treating OSA is important because it helps people sleep better and prevents long-term health problems.
+Treating OSA is essential because it helps people sleep better and prevents long-term health problems.
 Here are some common treatments:

 1. CPAP Therapy (Continuous Positive Airway Pressure)